lovelindhoni/lovelindhoni.github.io/content/_index.md

 I am a cs undergraduate in chennai institute of technology.

-I like distributed systems, backends, and anything that orchestrates things at scale.
+I like distributed systems, backends, and anything that works at scale.

 I write code, but mostly I ponder what code I should write and what I shouldn't.
 Excessive tinkering on configuration, automating dev workflows which will only take 2 min/week — you could find me practicing them.
 But I do manage to ship in time.